 To make the bowls, just layer rice followed by the chicken and then your toppings.

-Leftovers?
 Turn it into enchiladas.
 Or freeze the chicken to pull out later on.
-Add more chicken broth to the chicken mixture and make it into a chicken tortilla soup.
+Add more chicken broth to the chicken mixture and make it into this low-carb chicken tortilla soup.

 - rice for four servings

 - taco toppings cheese, veggies, sour cream, etc

 - Place chicken on the bottom of the crock pot and put garlic cloves on top of chicken.

 - Pour remaining ingredients over the top and stir together leaving chicken settled on the bottom.
 Cook on low for 6-8 hours.

 - Stir ingredients and shred chicken.
 Eat immediately or continue to cook on low adding water if liquids begin to evaporate.

 - Cook rice according to package directions and build bowls by layering rice, then chicken mixture and top with vegetables, cheese, sour cream or other ingredients you would typically put on tacos.

 What do you have cooking this week?
 Be sure to link up and grab the #hunkofmeatmonday button over on the right.